Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Change your Java executable path
+Change your Java executable path.
 Enter nothing to reset to default.

 .. _audio-command-llsetup-password: